The Encyclopedia of Oklahoma History and Culture

 Many artists and writers of the era had gravitated, like Cunningham, to leftist ideas.
 Cunningham's father, an early Oklahoma socialist, fostered his son's radical views.
 Initially Cunningham hired a conservative professional staff, including Zoe Tilghman, former literary editor of Harlow's Weekly, Dr. Lucille Blachly, author of medical journals, and Charles Clark Smith, a textbook writer.
 Later the ranks in the project swelled with more liberal writers and researchers, including the state secretary for the Communist Party.
 Many of these young men caught in the tide of the left emerged as successful writers years later, for example Jim Thompson, Louis L'Amour, and Gordon Friesen.

 The Oklahoma Writers' Project initiated many programs under Cunningham, but no publications emerged.
 Jerre Mangione, an FWP employee in Washington, speculated that the problems might have been based on Alsberg's failure to appoint a director that Oklahoma politicians favored.
-The Oklahoma project gathered data for the Oklahoma Guide, interviewed ex-slaves, compiled information on Oklahoma musicians and an index of feature articles in the Daily Oklahoman from 1925 to 1936, and developed a manuscript on cooperatives and sequel on community sales during Cunningham's tenure.
+The Oklahoma project gathered data for the Oklahoma Guide, interviewed formerly enslaved African Americans, compiled information on Oklahoma musicians and an index of feature articles in the Daily Oklahoman from 1925 to 1936, and developed a manuscript on cooperatives and sequel on community sales during Cunningham's tenure.
 Problems beset the first director.
 Many of his employees, who were formerly on the relief rolls, did not have the skill to write or even properly research.
 A rift developed in the staff over the influence of communist activity.
 Tilghman led a group that charged Cunningham and his eventual successor, Jim Thompson, with giving special treatment to employees with ties to the Communist Party.

 Cunningham left to work with the Washington department under Alsberg and, over Tilghman's protest, maneuvered Thompson to take his place.
 Although Thompson attended Communist Party meetings and did not conceal his party affiliation as much as Cunningham did, the project began publishing its work.
 In 1938 a guide to Tulsa and a calendar of annual Oklahoma events appeared on bookstore shelves.
 In 1939 the project published a small number of The Labor History of Oklahoma.
 Afraid the subject matter would bring a deluge of protest to the Writers' Project, Thompson protested the development of this book.
 Senators Josh Lee and Elmer Thomas backed the writing of a labor history, which ensured that the project would produce the document.
 Although Thompson worked to make the manuscript noncontroversial, this book helped critics engineer a purge, removing most leftist employees.
 In 1938 project writers authored a series of radio plays, mostly based on Oklahoma history, which aired on KOMA in Oklahoma City, lasting into 1939.